Abromeit/gsc-api-client/README.md

 - [`get-all-properties.php`](examples/get-all-properties.php) - List all GSC properties you have access to
 - [`get-top3-keywords-per-day.php`](examples/get-top3-keywords-per-day.php) - Get the top 3 keywords for each day
 - [`get-top3-urls-per-day.php`](examples/get-top3-urls-per-day.php) - Get the top 3 URLs for each day
+ - [`get-top3-urls-with-keywords-per-day.php`](examples/get-top3-urls-with-keywords-per-day.php) - Get the top 3 URL-Keyword combinations for each day

 ### Initialize the Client